pcace/weighted-straight-skeleton/README.md

 - Outer rings must be counter-clockwise oriented and inner rings must be clockwise oriented.
 - All rings must be weakly simple.
 - Each ring must have a duplicate of the first vertex at the end.
+- If weights are provided, the number of weights must match the number of vertices in the polygon.

 ### Example